 You can start researching child-friendly wedding venues here.

 Seating is essential – obviously.
 But if the child is a toddler then normal seating is useless.
 Is there a high chair available?
 Is the seating suitable for kids of different ages?
-Just because a venue adds the words ‘child-friendly’ to their promotional material doesn’t mean your problems will magically be solved.
+Just because a wedding venue adds the words ‘child-friendly’ to their promotional material doesn’t mean your problems will magically be solved.

 Remember also, when it comes to seating children, that they like to get out of their seats, so ensure the main reception room has enough place to seat all your guests, not just the little ones, with enough space to move around and get in and out of their seats without knocking elbows with other guests or requiring them to get up every time little Johnny need the bathroom.